oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 Prior to WKT UI 2.0, WKT UI required you to enter credentials needed to pull or push an image on a case-by-case basis.
 This could result in entering the same credentials multiple times.
 Starting in WKT UI 2.0, this section allows you to enter a named credentials for a container image registry once and select it in the locations where you need to use it.
-To simply the navigation between pages, each location that needs a credential also provides an `Add Image Registry Credential` button to allow you to add or edit credentials in a dialog box without having to navigate back to this section.
+To simplify the navigation between pages, each location that needs a credential also provides an `Add Image Registry Credential` button to allow you to add or edit credentials in a dialog box without having to navigate back to this section.